hpgrahsl/kryptonite-for-kafka/README.md

 Kryptonite is a library to do field-level cryptography for records on their way into and out of [Apache Kafka®](https://kafka.apache.org/).
 Currently, it targets two main use cases:

-1. [data integration scenarios](connect-transform-kryptonite/README.md) based on [Kafka Connect](https://kafka.apache.org/documentation/#connect) by means of a turn-key ready [transformation](https://kafka.apache.org/documentation/#connect_transforms) (SMT) to run encryption / decryption operations on selected fields of records with or without schema.
+1. [data integration scenarios](connect-transform-kryptonite/README.md) based on [Kafka Connect](https://kafka.apache.org/documentation/#connect) by means of a turn-key ready [transformation](https://kafka.apache.org/documentation/#connect_transforms) (SMT) to run encryption / decryption operations on selected fields of records with or without schema
-2. [stream processing scenarios](ksqldb-udfs-kryptonite/README.md) based on [ksqlDB](https://ksqlDB.io) by providing custom [user-defined functions](https://docs.ksqldb.io/en/latest/reference/user-defined-functions/) (UDF) to encrypt / decrypt selected data columns in STREAMs and TABLEs respectively.
+2. _[EXPERIMENTAL]_ [stream processing scenarios](ksqldb-udfs-kryptonite/README.md) based on [ksqlDB](https://ksqlDB.io) by providing custom [user-defined functions](https://docs.ksqldb.io/en/latest/reference/user-defined-functions/) (UDF) to encrypt / decrypt selected data columns in STREAMs and TABLEs respectively

 ### Build, Installation and Deployment